Course Code: mobileappsec

 • basic tools: Android Studio, ADB, logcat

-• what is reverse engineering (reversion)
+• what is reverse engineering (reversing)

-• Dalvik virtual machine, dex bytecode and Smali language
+• Dalvik virtual machine, dex bytecode, and Smali language

-• code decompilation to language Java: Bytecode Viewer
+• decompiling code to Java: Bytecode Viewer

 • working with decompiled code in Android Studio

-• Manifest analysis for IPC
+• analyzing the manifest for IPC

-• automatic static analysis using MobSF
+• automated static analysis using MobSF

 • vulnerabilities in IPC